oercamp/oercamp-pretalx/README.md

 ### Installing Pretalx-Schedule

-Pretalx contains a Schedule Module.
-You will need it, because thats the whole "Scheduler"-Frontend in Pretalx.
+Pretalx contains a Pretalx-Schedule Module.
+You will need it, because that's the whole "Scheduler"-Frontend in Pretalx.
-It has its own repo called [oercamp-pretalx-schedule](https://github.com/novagmbh/oercamp-pretalx-schedule).
+It has its own repository at [oercamp-pretalx-schedule](https://github.com/novagmbh/oercamp-pretalx-schedule).
 Please clone the repo and follow the installation instructions.
+Basically, pretalx uses a built & compressed version of this editor at ``src/pretalx/static/agenda/js/pretalx-schedule.js`` .
+So to make changes you should dit the pretalx-schedule repository, and then there is a command that builds and copies the code over to pretalx.

+### Running Pretalx-Schedule-Editor

+There is a module called "predalx-schedule-editor".
+It seems to need a running vite-server to function properly.
+So to use the schedule-editor, you will need to run ``src/pretalx/frontend/schedule-editor$ npm run build`` and then start the server with ``src/pretalx/frontend/schedule-editor$ npm start``

 #### How to create a superuser